 Get the Smoked Salmon Avocado Toast recipe and nutrition info here.

-This sweet and tart smoothie combines pomegranates with omega-3 rich hemp hearts for twice the brain-boosting power.
+This sweet and tart smoothie combines pomegranates with omega-3-rich hemp hearts for twice the brain support.

 Get the Coconut Pomegranate Smoothie recipe and nutrition info here.

-Get the Middle Eastern Savory Yogurt Jar recipe and nutrition info here.
+Get the Mediterranean Savory Yogurt Jar recipe and nutrition info here.

-Since one ounce of almonds offers 34 percent of your daily value of vitamin E, you'd be nutty not to sprinkle a handful of brain-boosting almonds on your morning cup of yogurt.
+Since one ounce of almonds offers 34 percent of your daily value of vitamin E, you can feel good about sprinkling a handful of almonds on your morning cup of yogurt.

 Get the Almond and Yogurt Cereal recipe and nutrition info here.

 11. Red, White and Blue Parfait